viebel/codox-klipse-theme/README.md

 ## Explanations

-- The `:klipse/external-libs` option lets KLIPSE know where to look for your source code in order to evaluate it in the browser
+- The `:klipse/external-libs` option lets KLIPSE know where to look for your source code in order to evaluate it in the browser.
 - The `:klipse/require-statement` option contains a string to create the namespace where the code from your documentation is going to run.
 KLIPSE will create a hidden code snippet with this `require` code.
+- It is not mandatory to use `:markdown` but it is much easier.
+Feel free to open an issue if you need support for other formats.

 ## Example